New York’s Best Restaurants You Need To Book A Table At In 2026

 Thursday Kitchen

 In the mood for fusion?
 Thursday Kitchen in the East Village does it best.
-A mix between Korean and American, this East Village restaurant serves some of the best flavor combinations i.e Kimchi Paella and Truffle Mac & Cheese.
-Don’t forget to try their adult Capri Suns as well!
+A mix between Korean and American, this East Village restaurant serves some of the best flavour combinations i.e Kimchi Paella and Truffle Mac & Cheese.
+Don’t forget to try their Soju Negroni as well!
 They do not take reservations, so come early.
 There’s also a bunch of nearby bars to have drinks at while you wait.

 Don Angie